Watson-Explorer/wex-wdc-integration-samples/wex-mr/watson-message-resonance-readme.md

 8. Go back to the Searches page
 9. Drag the `Watson_MR` widget to the top of the center column of the Searches page and save the page configuration.

 At this point the widget should be fully configured.
 To test the widget, navigate to the application and enter a search string.
-Try the same string you tried with curl.
 Above the search results area, you should see your widget containing a copy of the query color-coded to represent resonance.
 Hover over each word in the widget to see the exact resonance score.

 This simple example illustrates a basic integration.